Why Sweet Medicine?

-• To expose the corrosive economic and social consequences of defunding education (especially the humanities and social sciences) in Africa during the 1980s Structural Adjustment Programs (SAPs).
+• To explore the corrosive consequences of defunding education (especially the humanities and social sciences) and cultural production in Nigeria during the 1980s Structural Adjustment Programs (SAPs).

-• To highlight the brilliance and resilience of Nigerian researchers and research projects tackling the country’s unique 21st-century challenges.
+• To engage with Nigerian researchers and research projects tackling Africa’s unique 21st-century challenges.

-• To explore obstacles to funding solutions and ideological shifts needed to foster a thriving Humanities culture in Nigeria.
+• To identify and challenge obstacles to funding solutions and ideological shifts needed to foster a thriving Humanities culture in Nigeria.

 Made by